vic-mo/go-monkey/README.md

-# go-interpreter
+# go-monkey-interpreter

-A go interpreter
+A golang interpreter for the Monkey language.